 The story takes the reader from the start of treehouse creation all the way through the numerous possibilities for what it can become.
 Sprinkled amongst the possibilities, the reader is instructed on the the logistics of building the treehouse, ‘start with blueprints to sketch, a hammer to hit, some nails and a saw’.
 The poetic nature of the language is what adds the lyrical majesty to this book.
 It transforms it from an instruction manual to a realm of possibilities.
 The stunning images serve to extend the fantasy, whilst also taking children and adults on a journey around different settings.

-Alongside all of this, the reader has the added pleasure of encountering elements of nature possibly not yet encountered; ‘begonias’ and ‘zinnias’.
+Alongside this, the reader has the added pleasure of encountering elements of nature, possibly not yet encountered: ‘begonias’ and ‘zinnias’.

-As an adult this book has stimulated quite a sense of nostalgia and reminded my teacher bones of the beauty, wonder and opportunity that comes through getting back into the woods or forest and playing within nature.
+As an adult this book has stimulated a sense of nostalgia and reminded my teacher bones of the beauty, wonder and opportunity that comes from getting back into the woods or forest and playing within nature.

 Copyright: Just Imagine Story Centre Ltd 2012-2018.
 All rights reserved.

 These notes may be printed freely for use in classrooms but may not be reproduced in any other format without the permission of the author.